occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Visuals 22 through 26 are scatterplots of country features correlated to happiness by region for all recorded years in descending order.
+Visuals 22 through 26 are scatterplots of country features correlated to happiness by region for all recorded years.
 Similarly to 2023, social support, GDP, life expectancy, and freedom all indicate a positive correlation to the happiness score.
-However, GDP has surpassed social support as the most correlated with coefficients at 0.78 and 0.73 respectively.
-GDP's data points fit the line of best fit the tightest, hence a higher correlation.
+However, GDP has barely surpassed social support as the most correlated with coefficients at 0.78 and 0.73 respectively.
+GDP's data points fit the line of best fit the tightest, hence a stronger correlation.
 Generosity is shown to have a very loose fit, supporting a lack of correlation to happiness, and Perception of Corruption shows a negative correlation.

 | <img src="https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_08.png" width="700" height="600"> |
 |:--:|